asierra/Metagrafica/mg.1.md

 `RPST n`
 :  Repeat n times the marked structure, applying each time the PP matrix to update the position and the RS matrix to transform the structure.

-`LNST sc [shift [n]]: x1 y1 x2 y2`
+`LNST sc [shift [n [d]]]: x1 y1 x2 y2`
 :  Draw a line and put the marker of scale `sc` at the end of the second point.
 The structure is rotated according to the line inclination.
 If the scale is negative, both sides are used.
 An optional parameter indicates a shift from the edges.
 A second optional parameter indicates the number of lines to be drawn, updating every time the points with the PP matrix.
+A fourth optional parameter indicates the size of a gap of size d in the middle of the line to insert a label.

 `ARCST sc r dq q0 [shift [n]]: x y`
 :  Draw an arc of radius `r`, wide `dq` and initial angle `q0` and put the marker of scale `sc` at the end of the arc, centered at the point `x y`.
 The structure is rotated according to the angle.
 If the scale is negative, both sides are used.
 An optional parameter indicates a shift from the edges.
 A second optional parameter indicates the number of arcs to be drawn, updating every time the center with the PP matrix.